lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/airflow_xcom.png" width="766" height="79" />
 </p>

-After seeing your DAG appeared in the DAG list, you can run it, and may get error in a certain task, like this:
+After seeing your DAG appeared in the DAG list, you can run it, and may get errors in a certain task.
+For example, as shown below, split_data_task succeeded so it's marked as green and train_model_task failed so it's marked in red:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_error_flow.png" width="333" height="86" />
 </p>

-To check the error log, you can click the log of the error task, it will locate the lines of code from where the errors happened.
+To check the error log, you can click the failed task and find the log, it will indicate which lines of code caused the errors.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_error_log.png" width="1000" height="430" />
 </p>

-After trials and errors, finally you will get green lights on every task of the DAG 🥳, and through the Tree view, you can see an overview of all the historical attempts.
+After trials and errors, finally you will get green lights on every task of the DAG 🥳, and from the Tree view, you can see an overview of all the historical attempts.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_flow.png" width="510" height="126" />